 AidData's Global Chinese Official Finance Dataset, 2000-2014, Version 1.0Download

-Related: AidData's Global Chinese Official Finance Dataset summarized in 5 key figures.
-By the Numbers: China's Global Development
+Related: AidData's Global Chinese Official Finance Dataset summarized with 5 key figures in By the Numbers: China's Global Development Footprint.

 AidData's Global Chinese Official Finance Dataset (Version 1.0) tracks the known universe of overseas Chinese official finance between 2000-2014, capturing 4,373 records totaling $354.4 billion.
 The data includes both Chinese aid and non-concessional official financing.

-For other (non-academic) purposes, please cite AidData’s Global Chinese Official Finance Dataset” in the following manner: AidData.
+For other (non-academic) purposes: AidData.
 2017.
 Global Chinese Official Finance Dataset, Version 1.0.
-Retrieved from http://aiddata.org/data/chinese-global-official-finance-dataset
+Retrieved from http://aiddata.org/data/chinese-global-official-finance-dataset.

 (Most Current Version)